How to complain and get results

 Prepare to persevere

-“You will put yourself into a place of exhaustion and depression if you complain about every single thing that went wrong,” Broetzmann says.
+“You will put yourself into a place of exhaustion and depression if you complain about every single thing that went wrong,” Broetzmann said.

 Kevin Doyle, an editor at Consumer Reports, suggests people gather all the documentation they might need before reaching out to a company.
 That could include account, confirmation and order numbers, warranties and notes from previous interactions with company representatives, for example.
 Missing information could force you to start over on whatever phone or digital system you’re using to complain.